N-Sand/macroeconomic_bvar/README.md

 arviz posterior trace plots of the stochastic volatility parameters.
 ![image](https://github.com/user-attachments/assets/85fe4407-b6e6-43f2-a8d4-5b572aaf7e51)

-The static covariance matrix $\Omega$ visualization of 20 economic indicators.
+The mean posterior values of the static covariance matrix $\Omega$ visualization of 20 economic indicators.
 Notice that some values are >1, meaning the standard scaling procedure was imperfect.
 This is because it was scaled before I trimmed the data to be greater than 2002.

 ## Bibliography
 [1] G. M. Martin, D. T. Frazier, W. Maneesoonthorn, R. Loaiza-Maya, F. Huber, G. Koop, J. Maheu, D. Nibbering, and A. Panagiotelis, "Bayesian forecasting in economics and finance: A modern review," Int.
 J. Forecast., vol. 40, no. 2, pp. 811–839, 2024.
 [Online].
 Available: https://doi.org/10.1016/j.ijforecast.2023.05.002.